 Day-level latent classes identified by the first step of MLCA were tabulated according to the day of week and also whether the diary was recorded during weekends or not.
 A contingency table giving the frequency of responses across the 7-time slots of the survey days was produced.
 Descriptive statistics for the dietary day-level recordings according to the latent class memberships were presented.
 Pearson χ2 test was used to assess evidence for a difference in the distribution of categorical variables.
 One-way Analysis of Variance (ANOVA) was used to compare the means across the multiple groups for continuous variables.

-Person-level point estimates and 95% confidence intervals (CIs) were determined by applying individual, nurse visiting, and blood sample weights accordingly which account for the probability of participant selection and the clustered survey design.
+Person-level point estimates and 95% confidence intervals (CIs) were determined by applying individual, nurse visiting, and blood sample weights and the clustered survey design.
 Descriptive statistics for sample characteristics were presented as weighted means (95% CI) or weighted percentages (95%CI).
 After examining the distribution of the data, the following variables were log-transformed to improve normality: fasting blood glucose, A1C, TC, LDL, HDL, TG, and average physical activity duration per day.
 Weighted geometric means (95% CI) were used for all log-transformed variables.

-To see whether there is any temporal pattern for food intake eating could also be defined at the individual-level, weighted estimates of nutrients consumption across the 7-time slots of the day were calculated for each individual-level latent class.
+To see whether there is any temporal pattern for food intake at the individual-level, weighted estimates of nutrients consumption across the 7-time slots of the day were calculated for each individual-level latent class.
 Contributions (%) of the average energy intake within time slots were evaluated by determining the percentages of energy coming from carbohydrate, fat, protein, and alcohol intake.

-For continuous variables, the F test was used to determine differences between latent classes with Bonferroni correction to account for multiple testing across > 2 classes when applicable.
+For continuous variables, the F test was used to determine differences between latent classes with Bonferroni correction to account for multiple comparisons across > 2 classes when applicable.
 For categorical variables, differences between latent classes were assessed using the adjusted Pearson χ2 test for survey data.

 Association between individual-level latent classes and the prevalence of hypertension, and measurements of obesity